Connecting with Donor Families

 It’s important to remember that while you may wish to correspond with a donor family, it’s also the family’s personal choice to respond.
-Some families say it helps in the grieving process, while other – although grateful for the letter – prefer privacy and choose not to respond.
-Still others may take several months or years before they feel comfortable responding.
+Some families say it helps in the grieving process, while others – although grateful for the letter – prefer privacy and choose not to respond.
+Some families may take several months or years before they feel comfortable responding.

 Remember, individuals manage grief in different ways, so please communicate in a sensitive manner.
 Thank you for considering writing to your donor family.

 Meeting the Donor Family

 Meeting your donor family can be a rewarding experience and Southwest Transplant Alliance loves to help facilitate those requests whenever possible.
 Everything begins with a letter to the donor family.
 Contact us and we’ll explain the process and help you with writing to your donor’s family.